 Audi’s reputation for quality is well established and the TT range runs on tried and tested engines and hardware, so when it comes to overall reliability we don’t foresee any major problems with the TTS ownership experience.

-Having said that, get yourself cinchCare if you’d like added peace of mind.
+Having said that, get yourself cinchCare if you’d like the added peace of mind.

 We love the Audi TTS’s purposeful, compact dimensions and its serious performance creds.
 It’s a small car, but it packs a big punch.
 The TTS is safe too, coming as standard with a host of airbags, electronic stability control and a lane-departure warning system.
 Many cars have also been specified from new with optional safety equipment such as a traffic-sign recognition system and blind-spot monitoring.